drapid/HFS_Lazarus/README.md

 http://rejetto.com/hfs/

 ## Dev notes
-Initially developed in 2002 with Delphi 6, now with Delphi 10.3.3 (Community Edition).
+Initially developed in 2002 with Delphi 6, now with Lazarus 4.0.
 Icons are generated at http://fontello.com/ .
 Use fontello.json for further modifications.

 For the default template we are targeting compatibility with Chrome 49 as it's the latest version running on Windows XP.